-44.1.1 World Cup Competitions in Canoe Slalom (WCS) are organised every year for the purpose of increasing participation and the development of the sport.

-44.1.2 One award is made in each of the events: K1M, K1W, C1M, C1W and C2M bearing the title: ICF Canoe Slalom World Cup.

-44.1.3 Every year on or before 1 October two years previous to the competition year the World Cup Series calendar will be published.
+- 44.1.1 World Cup Competitions in Canoe Slalom (WCS) are organised every year for the purpose of increasing participation and the development of the sport. - 44.1.2 One award is made in each of the events: K1M, K1W, C1M, C1W and C2M bearing the title: ICF Canoe Slalom World Cup. - 44.1.3 Every year on or before 1 October two years previous to the competition year the World Cup Series calendar will be published.
 The ICF Board of Directors upon recommendation of the CSLC will approve this calendar.
-In exceptional circumstances changes to the World Cup calendar may be made up to one year prior to the Competition with the approval of the ICF Executive Committee.

-44.1.4 One run Team events may be held at World Cup races.
-Team races must be scheduled after individual finals.
+In exceptional circumstances changes to the World Cup calendar may be made up to one year prior to the Competition with the approval of the ICF Executive Committee. - 44.1.4 Extreme Canoe Slalom events or one run Team events may be held at World Cup races.
+The Team races events must be scheduled after individual finals. and CSLX events must be scheduled so as not to impact the individual finals.